top of page

 Telehealth or Teletherapy is a term used to refer to therapy sessions which take place virtually through a video platform (this is like the Zoom meetings some of us experienced during COVID lockdowns).
 These sessions allow you to stay in the comfort of your home/office/car and meet with me virtually.
 I hold sessions through my home office which is secure and ensures both of our privacy.
 Telehealth can be done through a mobile phone or computer.
 When holding virtual sessions, my request is that you are located in a secure and private setting during the session so we may be genuine with each other with limited distractions.

 Cost is a huge factor in deciding to pursue individual therapy!
 Going through insurance can help lower the cost, but it also comes with an insurance system that "knows" your business and can limit the options of who you can choose from as your therapist.
 I appreciate times are not easy and not everyone has expendable income they can put towards individual therapy.
-My costs are not greedily based on "how much money can I make!"
-They are based on what is considered a reasonable fee due to 1) my years of experience and expertise and 2) ensuring I can cover my "overhead" costs of working full-time in private practice as it's my source of income.
+My rate is based on 1) my 22 years of education to earn a bachelor's degree in psychology, a master's degree in counseling psychology and doctorate degree in clinical psychology and 2) my 22 years of experience and expertise within the field of mental health.
 I know how hard it can be to ensure your income covers not only costs associated with just living life (ex: insurance, groceries, mortgage, other bills, kids, etc) while also having some left over to have some fun.
 I honor the choice to cover the self-pay fees of individual therapy is not easy and I can only stive to ensure people will consider it "worth it" to have a therapist who honors that choice and is fully devoted to helping you achieve your goals quickly and effectively, as well as maintaining the tools needed to continue to navigate life independent from therapy.

 5) What if I discover we're not the most effective match?